 According to a percentage breakdown by Econsultancy, the current types of devices in circulation coupled with the estimated number of searches amounts to roughly 26.4 million daily searches via smart speaker, and around 81 million daily voice searches via a mobile device.

 First, it’s important to differentiate machine translation from other forms of language analysis.
 Machine translation involves translating a written text into a target language using a computer algorithm.
 While results are accessible and rapid for users, the method has been widely criticized as being inaccurate.
 Because many languages have contextual nuances such as inflection or unique colloquialisms, it can be difficult to fully understand a text without some form of human intervention.

-This can pose an issue for both brands and users, especially given the increasing number of consumers seeking information and requesting translations via voice search.
+This can pose an issue for brands and users alike, especially given the increasing number of consumers seeking information and requesting translations via voice search.
 The need for accurate automated translation has never been higher.
-The emergence of sophisticated natural language processing tools for machine translation are raising the bar in terms of the speed and accuracy of translations.
-This is key for users looking for responsive, actionable information on the go.
+The emergence of sophisticated natural language processing tools for machine translation is raising the bar in terms of the speed and accuracy of translations.
+This is key for users looking for responsive, actionable information on-the-go.

 Takeaways for brands and consumers

 Forbes predicts a ‘voice search revolution’ in the coming years, driven largely by the popularity and affordability of smart speaker devices.
 Because such devices are reliant on voice commands and are often located centrally in the home, traffic generated by voice queries will increase across demographics as more devices enter the market.

 Brands should focus on how their online presence is represented in voice search results.
 Is their content optimized?
 Are their translation options sufficient?
 Machine translation is one low-cost, expedient avenue to make website information more universal, especially in the e-commerce space.